dafne-imaging/pypotrace-windows/README.md

 With some adaptations to be compiled under Windows/MSVC

 First, build the potrace library (or use the distributed binary in this repo) with MinGW.
 Make sure of running ``./configure --with-libpotrace``
-Copy the dll and the lib files to the base of this repo.
-(If a lib file is not generated, see https://stackoverflow.com/questions/9360280/how-to-make-a-lib-file-when-have-a-dll-file-and-a-header-file)
+Copy the libpotrace.a file from src/.libs to the base of this repo.

 Then build the agg_mini library (it's just the small part of the AGG library that the extension actually uses):
 ``cl /c /MD agg_curves.cpp``